AritroSaha10/ReliefExchange-ICS4U/README.md

 # User Testing Results
 Our user testing results can be seen in [this document](USER_TESTING.md).

-# Navigating Github
-Our Github instructions can be seen in [this document](NAVIGATING_GITHUB.md).

-# Video Demonstration
-Our video demonstration can be seen at [this YouTube link](https://youtu.be/vHNYoDzi6TI).

 # Authors
 This project was worked on by Aritro Saha, Joshua Chou, and Taha Khan as a part of our ICS4U0 (Computer Science) final project.